 You'll occasionally find great deals where you can get 5% off Disney gift cards.
 Usually this is because a card or portal is giving 5x or 5% back for shopping at a specific store.
 Since you can put those gift cards into your Disney Vacation Account and get 2% further back, you could spend a net of $930 for $1000 on your vacation.
 Disney Tourist Blog also covers the Target RedCard stack, though your mileage may vary attempting that.

-3. Anecdotal Evidence Suggests Deposits Code as Travel
+3. Disney Vacation Account Deposits Code as Travel on Some Credit Cards

 The Cons of Disney Vacation Account

 "Saving" using a credit card is a bad idea.
 If you are not paying your balance in full, and if you are not hacking Disney Vacation Account for all its worth, then you're just lending Chase money at an interest rate lower than you'll pay on your credit card.
 Do NOT use Disney Vacation Account if you have credit card balances you could be paying off!

 2. The More you use Disney Vacation Account, The Fewer Other Hacks are Open to You